SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 );

 // Execute Private Client OAuth with PKCE to acquire guest tokens
-// ***WARNING*** Be cautious about using this function in the browser as you may end up exposing your client secret
+// ***WARNING*** Be cautious about using this function in the browser as you may end up exposing your client secret, only use it when you know your slas client secret is secured
 // const {access_token, refresh_token} = await helpers.loginGuestUserPrivate(
 //   shopperLogin,
 //   {}, {clientSecret: 'slas-client-secret'}